Ascent Similarity Caching with Approximate Indexes: Other Relevant Background

-As we are going to describe, \acai{} employs two approximate indexes (both stored at the edge server): one for the content stored in the cache, and one for the whole catalog $\mathcal N$ stored in the remote server.
+As we are going to describe, \acai{} employs two approximate indexes (both stored at the edge server): one for the content stored in the cache, and one for the whole catalog~$\mathcal N$ stored in the remote server.
 For the former, since cache content varies over time, we rely on a graph-based solution, such as HNSW \cite{malkov2018efficient}, that supports dynamic (re-)indexing with no speed loss.
-On various benchmarks \cite{aumuller2017ann}, HNSW results the fastest index, and it is able to answer a $100$NN query over a dataset with 1 million objects in a 128-dimensional space in less than 0.5 ms with a recall greater than 97\%.\footnote{Experiments on a 4-core Intel Core i7-4790, 32 GB RAM, 3.6 GHz.} As for the memory footprint, a typical configuration of the HNSW index requires $O(d)$ bytes per objects, where $d$ is the number of dimensions.
-For instance, in case of $d=128$ dimensional vectors, the memory required to index 10 million objects is approximately 5 GB.
-As the server catalog changes less frequently, \acai{} can index it using approaches with a more compact object representation like FAISS \cite{johnson2019billion}.
-FAISS is slightly slower than HNSW and does not support fast re-indexing if the catalog changes, but it can manage a much larger set of objects.
-With a dataset of 1 billion objects, FAISS provides an answer in less than 0.7 ms per query, using a GPU.\footnote{Experiments on 2x2.8GHz Intel Xeon E5-2680v2, 4 Maxwell Titan X GPUs, CUDA 8.0.} As for the memory footprint, for a typical configuration (IVFPQ), FAISS is able to represent an object with 30 bytes (independently from $d$): only 3 GB for a dataset with 100 million objects!
+On various benchmarks~\cite{aumuller2017ann}, HNSW \oold{results} is the fastest index, and it is able to answer a $100$NN query over a dataset with 1 million objects in a 128-dimensional space in less than 0.5 ms with a recall greater than 97\%.\Old{{Experiments on a 4-core Intel Core i7-4790, 32 GB RAM, 3.6 GHz.}} As for the memory footprint, a typical configuration of the HNSW index requires $O(d)$ bytes per object\oold{s}, where $d$ is the number of dimensions.
+For instance, in the case of $d=128$ dimensional vectors, the memory required to index 10 million objects is approximately 5 GB.
+As the server catalog changes less frequently (e.g., contextual advertising applications~\cite{pandey2009nearest}, and image retrieval applications~\cite{FALCHI2012803}), \acai{} can index it using approaches with a more compact object representation like FAISS \cite{johnson2019billion}.
+FAISS is slightly {slower} than HNSW and does not support fast re-indexing if the catalog changes, but it can manage a much larger set of objects.
+With a dataset of 1 billion objects, FAISS provides an answer in less than 0.7 ms per query, using a GPU~\cite{johnson2019billion}.\Old{{Experiments on 2x2.8GHz Intel Xeon E5-2680v2, 4 Maxwell Titan X GPUs, CUDA 8.0.}} Practically, the global catalog index can be fully reconstructed whenever a given percentage of the catalog changes.
+This operation can be done in parallel to the normal cache operation.
+Once the catalog index is modified, the cache can remove the objects that do not appear anymore in the catalog and allocate the corresponding space to other objects. \oold{When a new global catalog index is reconstructed, the state of \acai{} is modified accordingly by redistributing the total mass on the contents that disappeared on the new introduced contents.} As for the memory footprint, for a typical configuration (IVFPQ), FAISS is able to represent an object with 30 bytes (independently of $d$): only 3 GB for a dataset with 100 million objects!